Bezanson, Alberta: History

 Born near Halifax, Nova Scotia September 1, 1878, A. M. Bezanson (Ancel Maynard) had come to the Peace River Country in 1906.
 On returning to Edmonton he published a pamphlet, 'The Peace River Trail', in May 1907 in an effort to increase interest in the area.
 He settled near the junction of the Wapiti, Smoky, and Simonette rivers in 1908 and started a settlement there.
+He died on 2 September 1959 in Vancouver, British Columbia.

-Bezanson was established in 1910, when it was expected that the Grande Prairie-Grande Cache Railway would pass through the region.
+Bezanson was established in 1910, when it was expected that the Edmonton, Dunvegan & British Columbia Railway would pass through the region.
 The settlement grew until 1914, when it was found that the railway would pass to the north through Rycroft.
 The townsite was moved to be near the highway.
 A campsite and historical markers are at the original townsite 6 mi to the southeast.

 A ferry was opened in 1915 across the Smoky River.
 The first bridge over the river was built in 1949, near where the highway from Grande Prairie to Edmonton passed through the settlement.
 It was detoured in 2001, with the twinning of Highway 43 and the opening of the new Smoky River bridge.